National minority self-government elections

 In the case of sending the request by post, it can only be fulfilled if it arrives at the competent election office by the 38th or 13th day before the election.

-National minority organizations must destroy the data from the data provisions – regardless of the date of their fulfillment – no later than 4:00 PM on election day, and the minutes prepared on this must be submitted to the election office that provided the data within three days.
+National minority organizations must delete the provided data – regardless of the date of the fulfillment of the request – no later than 4:00 PM on election day, and the minutes prepared on this must be submitted to the election office that provided the data within three days.

-In case of unauthorized use of the data, or violation of the obligation to destroy the data and send the minutes of destruction – based on an objection to this effect – a fine may be imposed!
+In case of unauthorized use of the data, or violation of the obligation to delete the data while sending the minutes of deletion – based on an objection to this effect – a fine may be imposed!